Ornithine decarboxylase: Clinical significance

 ODC is a transcriptional target of the oncogene Myc and is upregulated in a wide variety of cancers.
 The polyamine products of the pathway initialized by ODC are associated with increased cell growth and reduced apoptosis.
 Ultraviolet light, asbestos and androgens released by the prostate gland are all known to induce increased ODC activity associated with cancer.
 Inhibitors of ODC such as eflornithine have been shown to effectively reduce cancers in animal models, and drugs targeting ODC are being tested for potential clinical use.

 The mechanism by which ODC promotes carcinogenesis is complex and not entirely known.
 Along with their direct effect on DNA stability, polyamines also upregulate gap junction genes and downregulate tight junction genes.
 Gap junction genes are involved in communication between carcinogenic cells and tight junction genes act as tumor suppressors.

+Mutations of the ODC1 gene have been shown to cause Bachmann-Bupp syndrome (BABS), a rare neurometabolic disorder characterized by global developmental delay, alopecia, macrocephaly, dysmorphic features, and behavioral abnormalities.
+BABS is typically caused by an autosomal dominant de novo ODC1 variant.

 ODC gene expression is induced by a large number of biological stimuli including seizure activity in the brain.
-Inactivation of ODC by difluoromethylornithine (eflornithine) is used to treat cancer and facial hair growth in postmenopausal females.
+Inactivation of ODC by difluoromethylornithine (DMFO, eflornithine) is used to treat cancer and facial hair growth in postmenopausal females.

 ODC is also an enzyme indispensable to parasites like Trypanosoma, Giardia, and Plasmodium, a fact exploited by the drug eflornithine.

+Immunological significance

+In antigen-activated T cells, ODC enzymatic activity increases after activation, which corresponds with increase in polyamine synthesis in T cells after activation.
+As with ODC and cancer, MYC, also referred to as c-Myc for cellular Myc, is the master regulator of polyamine biosynthesis in T cells.

+A 2020 study by Wu et al. using T-cell specific ODC cKO mice showed that T cells can function and proliferate normally in vivo and other polyamine synthesis pathways can compensate for lack of ODC.
+However, blocking polyamine synthesis via ODC with DMFO and polyamine uptake with AMXT 1501 depleted the polyamine pool and inhibited T-cell proliferation and suppressed T-cell inflammation.

+Recent studies have shown the importance of ODC and polyamine synthesis in T helper cell fate commitment.
+A 2021 study by Puleston et al. showed that TH1 and TH2 cells express higher levels of ODC than regulatory T (Treg) cells and TH17 cells, which corresponded to higher levels of polyamine biosynthesis in TH1 and TH2.
+A 2021 study by Wagner et al. showed a promotion of a Treg program in Odc1-/- mice.
+They concluded that polyamine-related enzyme expression was enhanced in pathogenic TH17 and suppressed in Treg cells.